kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - Changing how memory is allocated to pods, or the checkpoint format.
 - Eliminating the fluctuation itself (a kernel/firmware concern).
 - Covering the `None` policy (it does not validate machine state).
 - Platforms other than Linux: the exact comparison stays as it is.
+This also leaves out the `BestEffort` policy, which exists only on Windows.

 ## Proposal